 Even though we singled out COBOL as an example of a bad programming language, it does have its applications and some systems that are still in use, especially at government organizations or banks, were written in COBOL.
 In the 1970s, COBOL was in fact the most widely used programming language in the world.

 Syntax apart, COBOL and other older languages are simply reaching their limitations.
-Applications are more complex than what can be achieved with older languages.
+Applications are more complex than what can be achieved with newer languages.
 There’s also the problem of finding developers who know how to write older languages.
 According to IBM, the average age of a COBOL programmer is 58 and around 10% of them retire every year.
+This creates big problems for companies that rely on applications written in COBOL, as few developers know how to maintain them.

 So, to be fair, it’s not so much that these programming languages are bad.
-Just on the contrary: they more than served their purpose and their longevity is testament to their usefulness.
-It’s more that software engineering has moved on: the pace of innovation in software and its underlying languages is incredibly fast.
-And that’s where older languages gradually get replaced with newer, easier languages that are more popular, more in-demand and more useful.
+Just on the contrary: they more than served their purpose and their longevity is a testament to their usefulness.
+Instead, software engineering has moved on: the pace of innovation in software and its underlying languages is incredibly fast.
+And that’s where older languages gradually get replaced with newer, easier languages that are more popular, more in demand, and more useful.